Definition of Budgeting

 Capital Budget

 Capital budgeting involves evaluating potential investments using various techniques, such as net present value (NPV), internal rate of return (IRR), and payback period analysis.
-These evaluations help organizations prioritize projects based on their expected return on investment and alignment with strategic goals.
+These evaluations help organizations prioritize projects based on expected return on investment and alignment with strategic goals.

 Cash Flow Budget

-Cash flow budgets are particularly important for businesses with seasonal revenue patterns or those that experience significant fluctuations in cash flow.
+Cash flow budgets are especially important for businesses with seasonal revenue patterns or those that experience significant fluctuations in cash flow.
 By closely monitoring cash flow, organizations can make informed decisions about investments, operational changes, and cost management.

 Flexible Budget